On the Predictive Skill of Artificial Intelligence-based Weather Models for Extreme Events using Uncertainty Quantification: Results

-For temperature extremes in China, SFNO–HENS performs best, attaining ROCSS $\approx 0.93$ at a lead time of 1 day, nearly matching AIFSENS ($0.95$), and being significantly higher than ENS up to a 7-day lead time.
-Fuxi–Gaussian shows the worst performance, and it is the only model that does not show significantly higher ROCSS than ENS at any lead time.

-Interestingly, HENS perturbations support GraphCast ROCSS for longer lead times for precipitation than FuXi, which very precipitously decreases performance across lead times, reaching a minimum ROCSS from 0.77 to 0.19.
+For temperature extremes (i.e., 99th percentile) in China, GraphCast–Gaussian performs best, attaining ROCSS $\approx 0.94$ at a lead time of 1 day, nearly matching AIFS ENS ($0.96$), and being significantly higher than ENS up to a 6-day lead time.
+FuXi–HENS shows the worst performance, and it is the only model that does not show significantly higher ROCSS than ENS at any lead time.
+For precipitation, Perlin and Gaussian perturbations support GraphCast ROCSS for longer lead times than FuXi, which very precipitously decreases performance across lead times, from $0.83$ to $0.32$.
 In addition, for all models, ROCSS for temperature is comparatively much more stable across lead times.
-This pattern suggests that AIWP models are more effective at representing uncertainty in smoother, large-scale thermodynamic fields than in localized precipitation fields.
+This pattern suggests that AIWP models are more effective at representing smoother, large-scale thermodynamic fields than precipitation fields, and perturbations alone are not able to overcome that for discrimination skill, although they do seem to support GraphCast's performance more than FuXi or SFNO.

-The spatial ensemble spread at 3-day lead time in Pakistan (Figure~\ref{spreadpakistan}) and China (Figure~\ref{spreadchina}) highlights important structural differences between AIWP perturbed ensembles, ENS, and AIFSENS.
-In Figure~\ref{spreadpakistan}, we can observe that ENS and AIFSENS capture the heavy precipitation core and associated uncertainty.
-The perturbed AIWP ensembles generally remain under-dispersive, although FuXi–HENS exhibits the most similar spatial variance structure, partially recovering the high-spread region over southern Pakistan.
-Gaussian perturbations seem to create almost no ensemble spread regardless of the model used.
+The spatial ensemble spread at 3-day lead time in Pakistan (Fig.~\ref{spreadpakistan}) and China (Fig.~\ref{spreadchina}) highlights how model selection plays the biggest role in the ensemble spread.
+In Fig.~\ref{spreadpakistan}, we can observe that ENS and AIFS ENS capture the heavy precipitation core and associated uncertainty.
+The perturbed AIWP ensembles show similar spatial spread composition across perturbations, although only FuXi and GraphCast with Gaussian and Perlin seem to be able to reproduce the uncertainty over Pakistan and in eastern India.
+The perturbations are however slightly underdispersive when compared with the benchmark.
+Similar patterns are observed for temperature.